marianoviola/nord/README.md

 # Nord

-`Nord` is a proof of concept micro-libray that can be used to execute R scripts from Node.
+`Nord` is a proof of concept micro-library that can be used to execute R scripts from Node.

 ## Installation